 If he did not have a lawyer, the workers’ compensation insurer would not have had to reduce its payback claim by pro-rata lawyer fees and costs.

-I didn’t stop there.
-I was further able to get down the $85,000 workers comp lien.
+Next, I fought to reduce the $85,000 workers comp lien.
 I even used the rental car’s PIP to further cut down the lien.
 In the end, we only had to pay back workers’ comp around $3,000.

 If Ryan did not have an attorney in this car accident case, he would have had to pay the workers compensation company back over $28,000 more.
 And probably much more than that.
 This is because workers comp would not have reduced their payback claim by my pro-rata attorney’s fees and costs.